huturen/http-request-mock-docs/src/readme.md

     link: /intro/
     type: primary
 features:
-  - title: Cross domain
-    details: Out of the box, with no configuration, support for cross domain.
-    link: /feature/cross/

-  - title: Protobuf
-    details: Support for generating mock data by proto files.
-    link: /feature/proto/

   - title: Interceptor
     details: It can be used as an interceptor.
 You can decide how to handle requests.
     link: /feature/bypass/

-  - title: All in one
-    details: XMLHttpRequest, fetch, https.get, http.get, https.request, http.request.
-    link: /intro/

   - title: More 3rd-party libraries
     details: It supports axios, jquery, superagent, ky, node-fetch, got, you name it.